 KC Water recognizes that education is a great way to spread the message of good water quality and raise awareness about the role we all play in reducing the pollution found in stormwater runoff.

-If you are a teacher, non-formal educator, or civic group looking for classroom style education, our available K-12 programs can be found under Teacher Resources.
-We provide educators to teach at minimum, the first day of our programs.
-Or, if you would prefer, we can train you!
+If you are a teacher, non-formal educator, or civic group looking for classroom style education, our available K-12 programs can be found under Education Resources.
+A KC Water Curriculum Coordinator can visit your classroom with a water quality lesson that aligns with Next Generation Science Standards.

 If you want to make a difference in your community, our stewardship opportunities can be found under Community Outreach.
 We will provide supplies and a location (if requested) for your river cleanup or storm drain marking event if you provide the volunteers.